kehrlab/molemap/README.md

 - Barcodes are stored in BX:Z: flag of read Ids

 # Example
+This small example demonstrates how to use bcmap.

     # building the index for chr21.fa using 45000000 buckets (based on the size of chromosome 21)
     ./bcmap index example/chr21.fa example/Index -b 45000000